microsoft/ComplianceCxE/docs/playbooks/AIP2MIPPlaybook.md

 5. Roll out the required settings to disable the AIP plugin and start using built-in labeling in Office applications.

 It's important to highlight that since the AIP Unified Labeling client and built-in sensitivity labels in Office use the same labeling and protection syntax, labels and labeled documents produced with either tool are fully compatible with each other.
 This means that the steps for the migration can be performed gradually, and that if there are any concerns or challenges in updating some devices, you can have an extended period of coexistence between users of built-in labeling in Office for Windows and users of the AIP plugin, just like it is now the case for users of built-in labeling in Mac, iOS and Android devices.

+Below you will find detailed guidance for executing the steps described above.

 ## Step 1: Verification of pre-requisites